famake3/piccolo/README.md

 * `POST /groups/{name}/command` – send a command to all devices in a group.
 * `POST /devices/{name}/effect` – run a built-in light effect on a device.
 * `POST /groups/{name}/effect` – run an effect on all devices in a group.
+* `POST /devices/{name}/color` – set a device to a solid color.
+* `POST /groups/{name}/color` – set a group of devices to a color.
 * `GET /favorites` – list stored colours.
 * `POST /favorites` – add a favourite colour.
 * `DELETE /favorites/{name}` – remove a favourite colour.
 * `POST /triggers/{event}` – trigger a named event hook.

+Color and effect endpoints accept an optional `universe` query parameter which is added to each device's base universe when sending data.

 Use any HTTP client or the web panel to manage your lighting setup.